 - Erythrocin powder for solution for injection, Pfizer, 500 mg, ADD-Vantage vial, 10 count, NDC 00409-6476-44

 - Erythrocin powder for solution for injection, Pfizer, 500 mg, vial, 10 count, NDC 00409-6482-01

 Estimated Resupply Dates

-- Pfizer has Erythrocin 500 mg vials and 500 mg ADD-Vantage vials on back order and the company estimates a release date of 2019.
+- Pfizer has Erythrocin 500 mg ADD-Vantage vials and 500 mg regular vials available.

 Alternative Agents & Management